Akecel/BobApp-API/README.md

 ### Collective

-To facilitate frontend development of the backoffice, Hyra use Laravel Collective 5.4.
+To facilitate frontend development of the backoffice, Bob use Laravel Collective 5.4.
 If you have start with a fresh install of laravel follow the [Laravel Collective HTML](https://laravelcollective.com/docs/master/html) documentation to check your installation.